-FEBRUARY TO DO • PIAC School Council Appreciation Event Decide which School Council Members/parents will attend (two per school) and complete the online registration Invitation should be sent to schools in January This event is free TDSB Excellence Awards Applications usually come out this month.
-Complete form if your SAC wishes to nominate a staff member TDSB Budget Presentations Attend sessions (at Ward forum or community consultation - see TDSB website for dates and locations) to learn more about next year's Board budget Report Cards and Parent-Teacher Interviews Pass along information/links (e.g. from TDSB or Ministry website) to parents to help them understand report cards Elementary Academies Check TDSB website for registration information (e.g. Health & Wellness Academies at Rene Gordan PS and Donview MS) to pass to parents Kindergarten Registration Provide SAC information for registration information packet?
-Set up SAC table to give out information and collect email addresses?
+FEBRUARY TO DO 1 Staffing Committee Elementary staffing models are developed at this time of year.
+Parents should be involved.
+TDSB Excellence Awards Applications usually come out this month.
+Complete form if your SC wishes to nominate a staff member TDSB Budget Presentations Attend sessions (at Ward forum or community consultation - see TDSB website for dates and locations) to learn more about next year's Board budget Report Cards and Parent-Teacher Interviews Pass along information/links (e.g. from TDSB or Ministry website) to parents to help them understand report cards Send out parent tips for P/T interviews (e.g. People for Education) Set up SC information table for parents, collect parent emails Elementary Academies Check TDSB website for registration information (e.g. Health & Wellness Academies, Vocal Academies, etc.) to pass to parents Kindergarten Registration Provide SC information for registration information package.
+Set up SC table to give out information and collect email addresses